-Ultimately it is our actions, each and every one of us, that cause climate change and climate disruption.
+Ultimately it is our own individual actions that cause global heating and climate change.
 This results in increasing human suffering.

 In developed countries like the UK, many people have insurance which is a big help.
-Otherwise – and this includes in the developing world – the result is shattered lives.
-In some places – eg Bangladesh and Pakistan – people may remain flooded out for years.
+Otherwise the result is shattered lives.
+In some places – eg the Diocese’s partners in Mozambique and many others – people may remain flooded out for years.

 Whatever the outcome, we should do all we can to help deal with it – let’s be part of God’s solution.

 Traditionally we have relied on fossil fuels to provide our energy.
 Most London churches are heated using gas, a few still run on oil.

 Electricity is also used to provide heat, as well as lighting and power.
 UK grid electricity is becoming much less carbon intensive, due to phasing out coal and a big increase on the contribution of renewable energy.